ManuelePasini/slides-markdown/slides/stgraph.md

     - Native spatial capabilities;
     - Primary index on time dimension;
     - Secondary index on spatial dimension.
+    - Outgoing edges and properties are stored in a "fat" representation".

 ## STGraph - Operations